Dschuli/rf433-remote-ha-mapper/README.md

-# 433 MHz → Home Assistant Bridge
+extending their# 433 MHz → Home Assistant Bridge
 Use your old 433 MHz remotes to control modern Wi-Fi & ZigBee smart plugs
 ## 🧠 Project Idea
 This project was created during a household transition away from classic **433 MHz RF remote-controlled power plugs**